ccano2011/Movie-Quest/README.md

             - Moved the code within "Options" to "Choices" for better organization Component Hierarchy updated to appropriately reflect the changes.
         - Updated deliverables on Timeframes.

+    10/14/20:
+        - Added 2 additional "Post-MVPs":
+            - "Add a 'Dark Theme'"
+            - "Change 'Added to My List' button to a 'Remove from My List' within the 'Choice' component"
+        - Removed an unnessary "Post-MVP":
+            - "Add a link to a google search with the movie title as an extension like a query string: (https://www.google.com/search?q={MOVIE_TITLE_PASSED_HERE})"